 Virgin Atlantic partners with Pancea to offer inflight wellness tips for customers

-LONDON, UNITED KINGDOM, March 8, 2023 /EINPresswire.com/ -- Virgin Atlantic is proud to announce its partnership with Pancea, a leading provider of inflight wellness content.
+SAN FRANCISCO, CALIFORNIA, UNITED STATES, March 8, 2023 /EINPresswire.com/ -- Virgin Atlantic is proud to announce its partnership with Pancea, a leading provider of inflight wellness content.
 The partnership will bring Pancea's quick tips and exercises for neck, shoulder and lower back discomfort to Virgin Atlantic's inflight entertainment system, providing passengers with tools to fly comfortably.

 Cathy Walters IFE Manager, Virgin Atlantic Airways commented: “We’re delighted to be working with Pancea Health.